stacks-network/docs/docs/stacks-academy/what-is-stacks.md

 Bitcoin is very slow compared to other networks.
 Bitcoin only has a new block written once every 10 minutes or so, making its throughput negligible compared to networks designed for speed like Solana.

-Bitcoin is also boring.
+Bitcoin is also "boring".
 Ethereum came along after Bitcoin and sought to do the same thing for software that Bitcoin did for money.
 Ethereum's goal is to be a decentralized supercomputer of sorts, serving as a global compute environment for smart contracts (code that is written to a blockchain).

 Bitcoin is also not scalable.
 Because every new block must propagate to every node on the network, Bitcoin can only run as fast as the slowest node in the network.
 Now we are seeing the rise of modular blockchain networks like Cosmos that are designed to make it easy for people to spin up their own blockchain networks.

-While most new blockchain protocols popping up these days see these properties as negatives and seek to eliminate them, Stacks takes a different approach.
+While most new blockchain protocols popping up these days see these properties as negatives and seek to eliminate them, the Stacks community sees things differently.

 ## The Stacks Way

 Stacks takes a pyramid approach, where you have the foundational settlement layer at the bottom (Bitcoin), and then a layer on top of that to add smart contracts and programmability (Stacks), and then layers on top of that for scalability and speed (Hiro's Subnets).

+Additionally, there are other layers on top of Bitcoin that serve different purpose and have their own mechanisms and philosophies like Lightning, RSK, and Liquid.

-By taking this approach, we are able to have all of the same functionality as chains like Ethereum without all of the drawbacks of having a massively complex chain.
+By taking this layered approach, we are able to have all of the same functionality as chains like Ethereum without all of the drawbacks of having a massively complex chain.

-So Stacks is a Bitcoin layer with some unique properties, like having its own token, that allow it to maintain a historical ledger of all of its transactions and operate with its own security budget.
+So Stacks is a Bitcoin layer 2 with some unique properties, like having its own token, that acts as an incentive mechanism to maintain a historical ledger of all of its transactions and operate with its own security budget.

+The only alternative to this model is a federated model like what Liquid uses.
+Stacks' design decisions operate under the idea that decentralization is more important than rejecting altcoins.

 This is one of the things that separates Stacks from other Bitcoin layers like Lightning.